kgoebber/metpy_thebook/weather_technology/skewt/skewt_parcel_path.md

 This is a diagram to illustrate of plotting the parcel path using the lifting condentation level (LCL).

+Source: _The Use of The Skew T, Log P Diagram in Analysis and Forecasting_ AWS/TR-79/006
 ```

 As the result of drawing in the parcel path two other important levels